 - Radiation therapy to the pelvis

 Problems may not appear right away.
-In those that have them, they may cause:
+Bladder cancer may cause:

 - Blood in the urine